PKUFlyingPig/MIT6.1600/docs/lab0.md

     a small-output hash function first to make sure that it can actually find collisions.

-    _Note:_ On gradescope the hash function will be salted differently than on the local tester, so you can not hard-code in a collision, but should instead submit the code that finds the collision itself.
+    _Note:_ Do not hard code in a single working solution.
+Submit all the code you used to generate the collision in `problem_4b()` to run on gradescope.